lm2-poly/FIRM/README.md

 ## How to use

+Run the script importAll.m before using any files.

 Create a new folder for your files and create a matlab script.
 In this script, choose the adequate dimensions for your problem and properties (fluid and solid), and call the adequate meshing tool that returns the coordinates (nodes) and